MatthewMeade/CaffeineTracker/prompt_plan.md

 **Instructions for the AI Coder:**
 Your task is to create the limit change UI in settings.
 1. On the Settings page (e.g., `/settings`):
-    * Fetch current and historical limits using `GET /api/settings/limit` (Prompt 11).
-    * Display the current `limit_mg`.
+    * Use the `settings.getLimit` tRPC query to fetch and display the current limit.
-    * Provide a form with an input for `new_limit_mg`.
+    * Provide a form with an input for a new limit.
-    * On submit, call `POST /api/settings/limit` (Prompt 10) with the new limit.
+    * On submit, call the `settings.setLimit` tRPC mutation.
 2.  **Functionality:**
-    * After successfully updating the limit, refresh the displayed current limit.
+    * After a successful mutation, invalidate the `settings.getLimit` query to refresh the displayed current limit.
-    * Provide user feedback (e.g., "Limit updated successfully").
+    * Provide user feedback.
-    * Implement form validation.
-    * Optionally, display the history of limit changes.
+    * Optionally, display the history of limit changes from the query data.
 3. Write component tests:
     * Test rendering of the settings form and display of current limit.
-    * Test form input, validation, and submission (mock API).
+    * Test form input, validation, and submission (mock tRPC client).
     * Test UI update after successful limit change.

 ---

 ## Prompt 29: Frontend - Caffeine Limit Warnings

-**Objective:** Implement pre-logging and post-logging warnings related to exceeding the daily caffeine limit, and the persistent dashboard indicator.
+**Objective:** Implement pre-logging and post-logging warnings related to exceeding the daily caffeine limit.
 **Addresses:** `spec.md` Section 2.5 (Warnings).

 **Instructions for the AI Coder:**
 Your task is to implement various caffeine limit warnings.
 1.  **Pre-logging Warning (in Caffeine Input Form):**
     * When the user types an amount:
-        * Access current day's total consumed and the day's limit (from API or local state).
+        * Access current day's data from the `entries.getDaily` query cache.
         * If `current_total + new_input_amount > daily_limit`, display a non-blocking warning.
-2.  **Post-logging Warning (after `POST /api/entries`):**
+2.  **Post-logging Warning (after `entries.create` mutation):**
-    * The API response for `POST /api/entries` includes `over_limit`.
+    * The `onSuccess` callback of the `useMutation` hook for `entries.create` will receive the API response.
-    * If `over_limit` is true, display a dialog/modal/toast.
+    * If `over_limit` is true in the response, display a dialog/modal/toast.
 3.  **Dashboard Indicator (in Daily Summary / Layout):**
-    * Ensure the display from Prompt 22 (e.g., "You are X mg over your limit today!" or "You have X mg remaining.") is clear and persistent on the main/daily view.
+    * Ensure the display from Prompt 22, which uses data from the `entries.getDaily` query, is clear and persistent.
 4. Write component tests:
-    * Test pre-logging warning visibility and message.
+    * Test pre-logging warning visibility.
-    * Test post-logging dialog appearance based on API response.
+    * Test post-logging dialog appearance based on mock tRPC response.
     * Verify dashboard indicator text and visibility.

 ---